-5.10 NYCA Minimum Installed Capacity Requirement
+5.10 NYCA Minimum Installed Capacity Requirements

+5.10.1 NYCA Minimum Installed Capacity Requirements Applicable Prior to the 2027-2028 Capability Year

-The NYCA Minimum Installed Capacity Requirement is derived from the NYCA Installed Reserve Margin, which is established each year by the NYSRC and the NYCA Peak Load Forecast.
+The NYCA Minimum Installed Capacity Requirement is derived from the NYCA Installed Reserve Margin, which is established each year by the NYSRC, and the NYCA Peak Load Forecast.
 The NYCA Minimum Installed Capacity Requirement for the Capability Year beginning each May 1 will be established by multiplying the NYCA Peak Load Forecast, which is determined by the ISO as described below in this section and Section 5.11 and in accordance with ISO Procedures, by the quantity of one plus the NYCA Installed Reserve Margin.

-For the purpose of determining the Minimum UCAP Requirements for LSEs in the upcoming Capability Year, each Transmission Owner and each municipal electric utility will submit to the ISO, for its review pursuant to mutually agreed upon procedures which shall be described in the ISO Procedures, the weather-adjusted Load within its Transmission District during the non-holiday weekday hour occurring in July or August in which actual Load in the NYCA was highest for the current Capability Year.
+For the purpose of determining the Minimum UCAP Requirements for LSEs in the upcoming Capability Year, each Transmission Owner and each municipal electric utility will submit to the ISO, for its review pursuant to mutually agreed upon procedures which shall be described in the ISO Procedures, the weather-adjusted Load within its Transmission District during the non-NERC holiday weekday hour occurring in July or August in which actual Load in the NYCA was highest for the current Capability Year.
 (Municipal electric utilities may elect not to submit weather-adjusted data, in which case, weather adjustments shall be performed per ISO Procedures.
-The ISO shall use these data to determine the Adjusted Actual Load for this non-holiday weekday hour for each Transmission District and municipal electric utility pursuant to ISO Procedures, which shall ensure that transmission losses and the effects of demand reduction programs and the other elements of Adjusted Actual Load are treated in a consistent manner and that all weather normalization procedures meet a minimum criterion described in the ISO Procedures.
-Each Load forecast for a Transmission District or municipal electric utility that is used to determine the coincident NYCA Peak Load Forecast for the upcoming Capability Year shall be the product of that Transmission District or municipal electric utility’s Adjusted Actual Load multiplied by one plus the regional Load growth factor for that Transmission District or municipal electric utility developed pursuant to Section 5.10 of this Tariff.
+The ISO shall use these data to determine the Adjusted Actual Load for this non-NERC holiday weekday hour for each Transmission District and municipal electric utility pursuant to ISO Procedures, which shall ensure that transmission losses and the effects of demand reduction programs and the other elements of Adjusted Actual Load are treated in a consistent manner and that all weather normalization procedures meet a minimum criterion described in the ISO Procedures.
+Each Load forecast for a Transmission District or municipal electric utility that is used to determine the coincident NYCA Peak Load Forecast for the upcoming Capability Year shall be the product of that Transmission District or municipal electric utility’s Adjusted Actual Load and one plus the regional Load growth factor for that Transmission District or municipal electric utility developed pursuant to Section 5.10 of this Tariff.
 After calculating each Transmission District or municipal electric utility Load forecast, if the ISO determines that an Adjusted Actual Load determined for a Transmission District or municipal electric utility does not reflect reasonable expectations of what Load might reasonably have been expected to occur in that Transmission District or area served by that municipal electric utility in that Capability Year, after taking into consideration the adjustments to account for weather normalization, transmission losses and demand response programs and other elements of Adjusted Actual Load that are described in the ISO Procedures, the ISO Procedures shall also authorize the ISO to substitute its own measures of Adjusted Actual Load for that Transmission District or area serviced by that municipal electric utility in this calculation, subject to the outcome of dispute resolution procedures if invoked.
 The ISO’s measure of Adjusted Actual Load shall be binding unless otherwise determined as the result of dispute resolution procedures that may be invoked.